-You can break free of plastic.
+You can break free from plastic.

 The #plasticfree imperative is with us every day and the world’s media are devoting increasing coverage to sustainability best practice and actions to safeguard the planet.

 It’s no longer just our planet – reason enough to act – but also governments and institutions, the young generations and millions of persons throughout the world that are begging us to commit seriously to the fight against plastics.
-Owing to the Internet, the promoter and promulgator of ideas, we learn that the change is really happening, as 3 major companies like Eni, Sky and RAI tell us.
+Owing to the Internet, the promoter and promulgator of ideas, we learn that the change is really happening, as 3 major companies like Enel, Sky and RAI tell us.

 The same procedure is used by Sky, which installed water dispensers in its offices in Milan, Rome and Cagliari, in addition to eliminating the plastic packaging from its equipment.
 Journalists at RAI, the Italian state broadcaster, have launched a campaign on social media to free the broadcaster from plastic.

 The #Grr Plastic Free Committee represents 400 journalists, technicians, producers and other staff at RAI and last year it launched an awareness-raising campaign that each Wednesday that inundates the email accounts of top management at RAI with messages.
 The campaign started in Rome but has gained support from RAI editorial teams throughout Italy and it seems even top management is ready to ring in the changes.
 In fact, the offices in which very many of us work produce a large amount of plastic waste, normally arising from the consumption of water and coffee: not just the bottles from the dispensing machines but also the disposable cups and stirrers for mixing the beverages.